snijderlab/stitch/BatchFiles.md

 Batch files are used to aggregate all information for one run of the program.
 These files can be edited with any plain text editor.
 There is no specific extension required by the program so `.txt` is recommended because these will automatically be opened by an editor in plain text.

+## VS Code plugin

+In the [repository](https://git.science.uu.nl/d.schulte/research-project-amino-acid-alignment) there is a folder called `protseq-vscode-extension` by copying this to your VS Code extension folder (user/.vscode/extensions) the extension is installed.
+By then setting the format of an opened batch file to 'Protein Assembler', by clicking on the format name (normally 'Plain Text' for .txt files), colours will be show to aid in the overview of the files.
+This extension is very simple so it does not do any error checking, but it should still be useful.

 ## Structure

 The general structure is parameters followed by values.
 A parameter is the first thing on a line (possibly precessed by whitespace) followed by a delimiter ( `:` for single valued parameters, `:>`/`<:` for multiline single valued parameters or `->`/`<-` for multiple valued parameters) (possibly followed by whitespace) followed by the value(s).
 Parameter names and most values are not case specific.